Feb 12, 2026

 Organized by the General Authority for Military Industries, the biennial exhibition marked its third edition this year, bringing together more than 770 exhibitors from over 75 countries and attracting upwards of 106,000 visitors across the five days.
 The show covered developments across land, air, sea, and space security, positioning Riyadh as a meeting point for defense manufacturers, research institutions, and government entities.

-KFUPM’s booth focused on technologies that address propulsion, intelligent control, human–machine interaction, cooperative autonomy, and resilient reconnaissance.
-Among the highlights was a two-stroke unmanned aerial vehicle engine designed and manufactured entirely in Saudi Arabia.
+Among the highlights, was also a two-stroke unmanned aerial vehicle engine designed and manufactured entirely in Saudi Arabia.
 Developed by the university’s Interdisciplinary Research Center for Smart Mobility and Logistics (IRC-SML), in collaboration with the National Company for Mechanical Systems (NCMS), the engine emerged from operational and logistical challenges the research team faced with imported systems.

 According to Dr. Sami El-Ferik, Director of IRC-SML, those constraints prompted a re-evaluation of existing solutions.
 The result was a lighter and more capable engine, with approximately 10% weight reduction and increased power capacity compared to alternatives previously used by the team.
 The current configuration, built with two cylinders, is suitable for lifting a 80-100 kilogram drone.
 However, the design can be expanded to a four-cylinder version to accommodate heavier payloads.
 In addition to technical improvements, the locally manufactured engine achieved cost reductions, reinforcing its commercial viability.